elmahio/documentation/docs/recommendations.md

 - 🟥 High: Critical security issues or major configuration errors.
 - 🟨 Medium: Best practice improvements that should be addressed.
-- 🟩 Info: Helpful tips and minor optimizations.
+- 🟩 Low: Helpful tips and minor optimizations.

 **Modified**: Shows when the issue was last detected or updated.